Willinus-xuan/capstone-az/README.md

 - 2. Public biomedical knowledge graphs, e.g., PrimeKB

 ## Research Findings
-The research findings are documented in a research-oriented paper called "capstone_paper" below.
-Also, I made a poster to better present the research findings.
+The research findings are documented in a research-oriented paper below.
+Additionally, I made a poster to better present the research findings.